Jonathunky/everyfruitcase/trash/layout/ipad_10.md

 ## Magic Keyboard Folio

 Unlike the standard Magic Keyboard, this one features a detachable keyboard section and includes an F-row.
-Sadly, this keyboard solution is exclusive for iPad (10th gen)
+This keyboard solution is exclusive for iPad (10th gen).

 | Magic Keyboard Folio | iPad 10th gen |
 | -------------------- | ------------- |